 -The trick to prevent those rather annoying water spots is to actually get to drying as soon as possible, aka, immediately.
 If you don't get to it soon enough, and the spots appear, simply dampen the surface of the pot or pan, rub it with a moist sponge that's been sprinkled with baking soda, and rinse as usual.

-Only salt water once it's come to a boil.
+-Only salt water once it has already come to a boil.
 When water is salted pre-boil, "pitting corrosion" can occur, which leaves tiny but irreparable pockmarks, as if from a nail, in the bottom of the pot.
 So salt your pasta water, yes, but only once it's boiling.

-Heat the pan before adding on the oil.
-And then, add the food once the oil is hot, add the food.
-According to Food Network, adding oil to the pan when it's hot causes the steel to become "static," which creates a temporarily nonstick surface.
+-Always heat your pan before adding on the oil.
+And then, add the food once the oil is hot.** According to Food Network, adding oil to the pan when it's hot causes the steel to become "static," which creates a temporarily nonstick surface.
 Always watch the oil to figure out if it's hot enough to start cooking: If it’s shimmering, you’re ready to toss in your ingredients.

-Take the chill off of cold foods.
+-Take the chill off of cold foods.
 Cold food is more likely to stick to a hot pan, as the steel will contract when it comes in contact with a cooler temperature.
-So, if you'll be cooking foods like meat, chicken, or fish straight from the refrigerator, allow them to sit at room temperature for 10 to 15 minutes.
-Before cooking, dab with a cloth or paper towel to remove excess moisture.
+So, if you're cooking foods like meat, chicken, or fish straight from the refrigerator, allow them to sit at room temperature for 10 to 15 minutes.
+Before cooking, make sure to dab with a cloth or paper towel to remove excess moisture.

--To determine whether your pan is hot enough for the oil, do a simple water test: Drop a tiny amount (about 1/8 teaspoon) water in the pan.
-When the water, immediately upon hitting the pan, comes together into a "ball" that glides and dances across the surface, your pan is preheated perfectly—add the oil!
+-To determine whether your pan is hot enough for the oil, do this simple water test: Drop a tiny amount (about 1/8 teaspoon) water in the pan.
+When the water, immediately upon hitting the pan, comes together into a "ball" that glides and dances across the surface, your pan is preheated perfectly—now, you can add the oil!
 Note that this is past the point at which the water sizzles when it hits the pan's surface: When the pan is properly hot, the water shouldn't "sit" on the surface at all.

-Allow the pan to cool completely before washing it.
-Submerging or soaking a hot stainless steel pan in cold water might cause irreparable warping.
+-Allow the pan to cool completely before washing it.
+Submerging or soaking a hot stainless steel pan in cold water could be the cause of irreparable warping.

-For cleaning chalky white spots (which can result from calcium buildup in the water): Bring a solution of 1:3 vinegar:water to a boil in the pan, let it cool, and then wash and dry as normal.
+-For cleaning chalky white spots (which can result from calcium buildup in the water): Bring a solution of vinegar and water (think 1:3) to a boil in the pan, let it cool, and then wash and dry as normal.

-For stuck food bits (which can result from adding cold food to a hot pan—see above!): Scrub the pot with a non-abrasive sponge to get off any food bits you can, then fill the pot or pan with enough soapy water to cover the food, bring to a boil, and scrape (the food should come away easily).
+-For stuck-on food bits (which can result from adding cold food to a hot pan—see above!): Scrub the pot with a non-abrasive sponge to get off any food bits you can, then fill the pot or pan with enough soapy water to cover the food, bring to a boil, and scrape (the food should come away easily).
 You can also do this by replacing soap with a couple spoons of baking soda.
 Bring it to boil (but watch closely, as it will bubble up), and then reduce it to a simmer.
 Using a wooden spoon, scrape off the bits of food, which should come off pretty easily.
 Once you're pleased with the results, turn it off and let it cool (but don't let it get totally cold).
 Take it to the sink and use a long-handled brush or scouring pad to scrub off your mess (but don't forget to dry immediately!).

 - If you have Barkeeper's Friend: Pour a small amount of water in the pan or pot, add a few shakes of B.K.F., and create a paste or slurry by mixing the two together.
 Scrub with a non-abrasive sponge to remove the stains.

 - If you don't have Barkeeper's Friend: Fill the bottom of the pan with water, then add 1 cup of vinegar and bring to a boil.
 Remove from the heat and add 2 tablespoons of baking soda (beware that this might void your warranty!).
 Empty the pan and scrub (some people even recommend using 0000 very fine steel wool, which should not scratch).
 For stubborn spots that still won't budge, you can make a paste of baking soda and water and leave it applied to the problem areas for a few minutes and then scrub and rinse off.